LiquidLiquids/VSCode-json2ts/README.md

 # json2ts for Visual Studio Code

+## Changes
+First character of key is not converted to lower case.

 ## Installation
-json2ts is a VSCode Extension which converts a JSON to TypeScript interfaces.
+~~json2ts is a VSCode Extension which converts a JSON to TypeScript interfaces.
 You can browse and install extensions from within VS Code.
-Press `Ctrl+P` and narrow down the list commands by typing `ext install json2ts`.
+Press `Ctrl+P` and narrow down the list commands by typing `ext install json2ts`.~~

+1.clone this project or download zip

+2.run npm install & npm install vsce -g

+3.run vsce package

+4.run code --install-extension json2ts-0.0.6.vsix

+5.restart vscode

 ### Usage
 json2ts converts a JSON from clipboard to TypeScript interfaces with `cmd+alt+V` or `ctrl+alt+V`.